jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E476: Invalid command: invalid

+`E476` is correctly raised at compile time.
-Why doesn't Vim raise any error for the missing return type in `Map()`'s header?
+But why doesn't Vim raise any error for the missing return type in `Map()`'s header?

     E1096: Returning a value in a function without a return type

-Update:  I think that `E476` is raised at compile time, not at runtime.
-And at compile time, `E1096` is also raised:
+---
 ```vim
 def Map()
     A()